 And when those thoughts are coming at you, one after one, like a battery of negative thinking, it can be a lot!

 And if you’re overthinking your relationship, all of the thinking and analyzing causes relationship anxiety.
 Especially when you’re in new romantic relationships.
 Then, root fears begin to kick in.
 As a result, you feel anxious and you overthink what might go wrong next.

 We want to love and be loved in relationships, more than anything.
 And when we have underlying issues, as most of us do, we have some work to do.

-Because past romantic relationships tend to stay with us.
-So, if we’ve been hurt or abandoned in a past relationship, or in childhood, until we heal that, we carry it into the current relationship.
+Because past relationships tend to stay with us.
+So, if we’ve been hurt or abandoned in a past relationship or childhood, until we heal that, we carry it into the current relationship.

 Plus, our intimate relationships are affected by the relationship we witnessed between our parents.

 To be in a healthy relationship, we must be aware of overthinking, negative self talk, anxious thoughts, and fear-based thoughts.

 THE BOTTOM LINE